HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 "rfc-deprecated" : This indicates that the design is no longer implemented or executed in the DCP and has been usurped by a newer design or process.

 "rfc-paused" : This indicates that an RFC has been paused for further refinement.
-This roughly implys that an RFC has gone from being in a review status to a "pre-rfc" status and should not be reviewed further until designated so.
+This roughly implies that an RFC has gone from being in a review status to a "pre-rfc" status and should not be reviewed further until designated so.

 "rfc-withdrawn" : This tag is applied when an RFC has not finished the review process (and therefore has not been